decentraland/social-client/rust/README.md

 ### Client A & Client B

 Each application launches a client, each client is associated with a different user and independently performs operations specific to that user interacting with the other user.
+It's similar to the Friendship Procedures Executor, but it's not automated and it's thought to be used for manual testing against the bastion.

 To run the each program, use the following commands (in separate terminals) in that order: